Skip to content

 URBDP 554/RE 513 Syllabus

 Examines the rationale for and consequences of public intervention in urban land, housing, and transportation markets through land use regulations such as zoning and urban growth boundaries, infrastructure investments, and fiscal policies to manage urban development and traffic.
-Prerequisite: PB AF 516 or equivalent.
 Offered: jointly with PB AF 561.

 Offered in Spring Quarter